Core Advocacy Training (CAT)

 Advocates in need of basic domestic/intimate partner violence training and professionals whose work involves supporting survivors should attend CAT.

-This program is approved by the Utah Chapter, National Association of Social Workers, for 40 CEUs.
+Approved by the Utah Chapter, National Association of Social Workers, for 40 CEUs.
 Other education/training units/credits will also be available.

-Grant No. 2015-DW-AX-0030, awarded by the Office on Violence Against Women, U.S. Department of Justice, supports CAT.
+CAT is funded by Grant No. 2015-DW-AX-0030, awarded by the Office on Violence Against Women, U.S. Department of Justice, supports CAT.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.